bakozetra/WKP10/readme.md

 ## Student Report

--   What was the main challenge that you had to face during the project?
+ 1) What was the main challenge that you had to face during the project?
+ - getting the name right , cancel button , submit and deleted are the main challenge .
+I could not get them right.

 -   Did you use Promise callbacks?
 Or Async Await?
+   - I use Promise callbacks but I don't whether is it true or not.
 Good luck everybody 🐻